craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Tourniquet
 Small (3), 3 Action Cost (UNPACK > WRAP > APPLY)
-Creation:
-	- 1 Watch spent at 8+ Crafting, Bushcraft, Weaving
-	- Tools with *CUTTING*
-	- 1x "Fiber Sheet" -> 2x Tourniquet

 APPLY: You apply the tourniquet above a wound.
 The creature you applied the tourniquet to resolves 4 stacks of the 'Bleeding' [[Ailment]].
 Then, they take 1 True Necrotic Damage.

 REMOVE: You remove the tourniquet.
 If the wound has not been otherwise treated, the creature gains 4 stacks of the 'Bleeding' [[Ailment]].

+Creation:
+	- 1 Watch spent at 8+ Crafting, Bushcraft, Weaving
+	- Tools with *CUTTING*
+	- 1x "Fiber Sheet" -> 2x Tourniquet

 #### Splint
-Small (1), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY I > APPLY II)
+Small, 4 Action Cost (UNPACK > PREP > LOCATE > APPLY I > APPLY II)

+APPLY II: You finish applying the splint to a wound.
+The creature you applied the splint to resolves a stack of the 'Hobbled' [[Ailment]].

 Creation:
 	- 1 Watch spent at 8+ Crafting, Bushcraft, Weaving
 	- Tools with *CUTTING*
 	- 1x "Fiber Sheet"
 	- 2x "Plank" -> 1x Splint

-APPLY II: You finish applying the splint to a wound.
-The creature you applied the splint to resolves a stack of the 'Hobbled' [[Ailment]].

 #### Bottle of Painkiller
-Tiny (3), 2 Action Cost (UNPACK > INJEST or FEED)
+Tiny, 2 Action Cost (UNPACK > INJEST or FEED)
+Bottle of Painkiller has

+INJEST: You consume the contents of the bottle.
+You gain a stack of the 'Pain Dulled' [[Emboldenment]].

+FEED: You feed the contents of the bottle to another adjacent creature you can see.
+That creature gains a stack of the 'Pain Dulled' [[Emboldenment]].

 Creation:
 	- 1 Watch spent at 10+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
 	- 1x "Healing Substance" -> 1x Bottle of Painkiller

-INJEST: You consume the contents of the bottle.
-You gain a stack of the 'Pain Dulled' [[Emboldenment]].

-FEED: You feed the contents of the bottle to another adjacent creature you can see.
-That creature gains a stack of the 'Pain Dulled' [[Emboldenment]].

 #### Vial of Poison
 Tiny (1), 2 Action Cost (UNPACK > APPLY or FEED)